***Contains spoilers for seasons one and two

 Tonight’s chatter is filled with the usual “Whaaaaaat”/“I never saw that COMING!!!” but the events taking place for Elliot at the beginning of season two are deeply familiar for me.

 The journals.
 The arguments.
 The bullets to the head.
-All of these and more are things I regularly experience.
+All of these and more are things that I regularly experience.
 I’ve been strangled by one of my parts, I’ve been compelled by other parts to open up my body and cut out specific organs.
 I’m pretty damn good at resisting these instructions, but they can happen anywhere, anytime — from public transit to a staff meeting — and my focus and/or heart rate pays the price.
 (You try concentrating at work when someone is repeatedly screaming at you to stab yourself with a letter opener).

 Just like Elliot, I work hard at staying calm in the face of what must seem to some people an unimaginable degree of vivid, internal violence.

 Also like Elliot, I’m currently engaged in a process of experimenting with different routines to see what triggers “their” participation the least.
 Luckily I’ve found a profession that pays the rent and helps keep my mind quiet, but a big part of that was learning to accept that the folks in my head are legitimate parts of me and here to stay.
-The less I try to control or repress them, and more we work collaboratively, the more likely I am to stay healthy and achieve some measure of a positive quality of life.
+The less I try to control or repress them, and more we work collaboratively, the more likely I am to stay healthy and achieve some measure of positive quality of life.
 (In that sense, control really is an illusion.)

 1. Yes, dissociative parts can beat the living shit out of you.